 With advancements in machine learning, the growth of attribution modeling, and digital marketing as a whole becoming more user-focused, keyword-only strategies for paid search are no longer going to cut it.
-This is why audiences are a hot topic for paid search in 2018.
+This is why audiences are a hot topic for paid search.
 Typically, the term ‘audience’ is associated with remarketing lists.
 Remarketing is great and has its place, but what if you want to reach your target audience before they come to your site?

 1. Demographic Targeting

-The demographics section of AdWords allows you to see performance data by age, gender, parental status, and household income ranges.
+The demographics section of Google Ads allows you to see performance data by age, gender, parental status, and household income ranges.
 This is really valuable data for audience targeting that often gets overlooked.
 Analyze performance for any of these demographics, add in some tailored geo-targeting, and you can really focus your messaging and budget to your desired audience.

 Here’s an example of how we zeroed in on household income targeting for a luxury travel company: